xuxhi-xu/attack-path-OSINT-playbook/modules/14-case-study.md

 # Case Study — Responsible Disclosure: Educational Institution Infrastructure

-> Real-world passive recon exercise conducted against a university's public-facing infrastructure.
-All findings reported responsibly to the institution before public disclosure.
-No active exploitation was performed at any stage.
+> I found this during a passive recon exercise in a university.
+No exploits, no tools beyond a browser.
+Just dorks and the right questions.
+Reported it responsibly.
+This is the full walkthrough.
 ---

 ## Scope and Authorization

-- **Target type:** Educational institution (anonymized)
+- **Target type:** Educational institution
-- **Method:** Passive OSINT and Google dorking only
+- **Method:** Passive OSINT and Google dorking and basic security testing
 - **Authorization:** Conducted as part of academic security research with responsible disclosure intent
 - **Legal framework:** India IT Act 2000, DPDP Act 2023
 - **Exploitation:** None — findings documented and reported only